TAPS Working Group

 in order to allow tradeoffs trade-offs between efficiency and linkability.

-Flexibility after connection establishment is also important.
+Flexibility after connection Connection establishment is also important.

 Transport protocols that can migrate between multiple network-layer